 The American Institute of Chemical Engineers, AIChE, was founded in 1908.
 AIChE is a professional association of more than 50,000 members that provides leadership in advancing the chemical engineering profession.
 Its members are creative problem-solvers who use their scientific and technical knowledge to develop processes and design and operate plants to make useful products at a reasonable cost.
 Chemical engineers are also at the forefront of research to assure the safe and environmentally-sound manufacture, use, and disposal of chemical products.
 AIChE fosters and disseminates chemical engineering knowledge, supports the professional and personal growth of its members, and applies the expertise of its members to address societal needs throughout the world.

-For more information, visit: AIChE (National Chapter).
+For more information, visit: AIChE Student Chapter at Virginia Tech

 Alpha Chi Sigma